vorpalnet/blade/proto/webrtc/README.md

    parameters rather than a BLADE settings object, so it is not editable from the Configurator, and `MediaMode` is not yet wired to a config key.
-5. **Recording captures one leg, not the mix.** Escalation now completes: both legs are re-offered, answered, and joined (`GryphonNetworkConnection.join` wires the Kurento `connect` in each direction).
-But `GryphonRecorder` connects a single `NetworkConnection` to its `RecorderEndpoint`, and `GryphonMediaSession.createMediaMixer` still throws — so a two-party recording gets one side of the conversation.
-Mixing needs the Kurento `Composite` hub, which is the largest single item left.
+5. **Recording captures one leg, not the mix.** Escalation now completes: both legs are re-offered, answered, and joined (the driver's `NetworkConnection.join` wires the media paths in each direction).
+But the driver's recorder connects a single `NetworkConnection` to its recorder endpoint, and its `createMediaMixer` still throws — so a two-party recording gets one side of the conversation.
+Mixing needs the JSR-309 media controller's compositing hub, which is the largest single item left.
 Everything up to and including "the media server is now in the media path of both browsers" works.

 ## Build